FraunhoferISST/DataspaceConnector/docs/pages/deployment/logging.md

 </Logger>
 ```

-Note that the root logger is already logging to file by default.
-This logger already contains all
-logs of the `io.dataspaceconnector` logger.

 To add additional logging outputs or change the logging format consult
 [here](https://logging.apache.org/log4j/2.x/manual/appenders.html) or for more information
 see [here](https://logging.apache.org/log4j/2.x/manual/configuration.html#XML).

 ## Runtime Configuration
 The Dataspace Connector allows the modification of logging levels at runtime.
 To enable this
 feature, you will need to locate `application.properties` under `src/main/resources`.

 Enable or add the following lines: